 - Travel to Cairns

-- Mangrove Boardwalk guided visit Learn about the unique, tropical mangroves and saltmarshes of Australia as you move along the boardwalk, led by your expert tour guide.
+- Mangrove Boardwalk visit Learn about the unique, tropical mangroves and saltmarshes of Australia as you move along the boardwalk.
 Discover the incredible abundance of wildlife, learn the purpose of the mangroves and other tidal wetland systems, and see if you can spot the 11 different mangrove species.

 - Wet Tropics and Sustainability educational session Meet with the Wet Tropics Management Authority (WTMA) research team and learn about the Wet Tropics Rainforest, its diversity and value.
 The WTMA fulfils Australia’s international obligation to protect, conserve, present, rehabilitate and pass on the World Heritage Area to future generations.